porterjamesj/website/content/blog/fun-with-emacs.md

 languages do; they are right there, available to be inspected as data structures in the language itself, which is really pretty bizarre.
-If we funcall this with 3 as an argument, we get 36, just like we did in python or javascript.
+If we funcall this with 3 as an argument, we get 36, just like we did in python or JavaScript.
 Internally, these languages are doing the same thing, we as programmers are just not allowed to see it.
 Emacs Lisp is adorable trusting; however, which means we can do stupidly silly things.
 The closure is just a list, so we can use it as we would any